 tsx

-In this approach, using new use()
+In this approach, using new use() hook we perform the following steps:

 - Import React Hooks and Components: The code starts by importing the necessary hooks and components from React.
 This includes the custom